dieghernan/dieghernan.github.io/collections/_posts/2019-04-27-Using-CountryCodes.md

 | BRB        | Barbados          | member |
 | BLZ        | Belize            | member |

-## Replacing the data on a map.
+## Replacing the data on a map

 In this example the **rnaturalearth** package is used for retrieving an `sf` object.
-The code below replaces the `data.frame` part of the `sf` object and replaces the `data.frame` with the dedicated database.
+The code below replaces the `data.frame` part of the `sf` object with the dedicated database.

 ```r
 testmap <- ne_countries(50,